deanmoses/zenphoto-json-rest-api/tests/README.md

 These tests run on Node.js.

-## Setting up to run the tests
+## Setup to run the tests
-#.
-Install Node.js
+1. Install Node.js
+1. Install Zenphoto
-#.
-Get this project from github
+1. Get this project from github
+1. Install the REST API plugin
+1. Set up the test data by symlinking `tests/testdata/albums` to the Zenphoto albums directory
-#.
-Then:
+1. Then:
 ```
-cd cd [project root]/test
+cd [PROJECT ROOT]/tests
-npm install # installs all the Node.js dependencies for this project
+npm install # installs all the Node.js dependencies for the tests
 ```
-## Running the tests
+## Run the tests
 ```
-cd [project root]/test
+cd [PROJECT ROOT]/tests
 npm test
 ```
+The test success/failure messages will display in the terminal.